Qué hacer (y qué evitar) después de vacunarse contra la gripe

 While you can continue your routine after getting a flu shot, you might want to plan for an early bedtime or to Netflix and chill the day after.
 Best case scenario?
 You feel fine and get to enjoy some extra time with your remote.

-- Take Acetaminophen (not Ibuprofen or Aspirin) if you’re in a lot of discomfort
+- Take over-the-counter pain relief if you’re in a lot of discomfort.

 Can I get the flu after getting my flu shot?

 If you do catch the flu, take care of yourself.
 Rest, drink plenty of fluids and stay away from others to avoid spreading the virus.
-Prescription antiviral medications like Tamiflu (Oseltamivir) can help you get better faster if taken within two days of your first symptoms.
-So if you need same-day treatment, Dr. B has you covered.
+Prescription antiviral medications can help you get better faster if taken within two days of your first symptoms.

-Start a $15 online flu consultation, and a licensed provider will review your information and send a prescription to the pharmacy of your choice (if appropriate).
-Here’s more about how Dr. B works.
+If you need same-day treatment, Dr. B has you covered!
+Just start a $15 online flu consultation.
+A licensed provider will review your information and, if appropriate, send a prescription to the pharmacy of your choice.

 Sources

 Centers for Disease Control and Prevention.
-(2023).
-Vaccine effectiveness: how well do flu vaccines work?
+(2024).
+Benefits of the flu vaccine.

 Centers for Disease Control and Prevention.
 (2023).
-Flu vaccine safety information.
+Flu vaccine safety.

 Kalarikkal, S.M., et al. (2023).
 Influenza vaccine.
 StatPearls Publishing.